 As the country celebrates the life and legacy of Dr. Martin Luther King in January, the W.K.
 Kellogg Foundation, through their Truth, Racial Healing & Transformation (TRHT) effort, has declared January 16, 2018 as the second annual National Day of Racial Healing (NDORH)., opens a new window NDORH is an opportunity for people, organizations and communities to come together and take action and to speak about racial healing and equality.
 The day was established in 2017 by leaders across the United States who wanted to have a day to take action together.
 It is a day where people of all ages can come together to:

 - Find ways to reinforce and honor our common humanity and create space to celebrate the distinct differences that make our communities vibrant.

 - Acknowledge that there are still deep racial divisions in America that must be overcome and healed, and

 - Commit to engaging people from all racial, ethnic, religious and identity groups in genuine efforts to increase understanding, communication, caring and respect for one another.

 **adapted from healourcommunities.org

 How can you participate?
 You can invite your friends and colleagues to have a conversation about the purpose of the day.
 Since many of us do not know how to start these conversations, the W.K.
-Kellogg Foundation has created conversation guidelines to begin these discussions and they can be found at:
+Kellogg Foundation has created conversation guidelines to begin these discussions., opens a new window

 It is my hope that East Lansing community members begin these hard discussions on race and continue the conversations well into the future.